 #5 Filipinos have embraced online shopping with gusto.

-They'll have first-hand experience on the kind of customer service that your buyers would want.
+They have the first-hand experience on the kind of customer service that your buyers would want.
 Combine this knowledge with Filipino values and their loyalty and respect for their employers, and you have an optimal labor pool for your outsourcing initiatives.